mmelvin0581/fishingdotlife/blog/cupcake-ipsum.md

 ## In the beginning

 <p>I fished my families two small ponds when I was growing up on the outskirts of Savannah, Georgia.
 It had bluegill trained on hotdogs, catfish big enough to eat a whole slice of bread in one bite, and largemouth bass up to about two pounds.
 It was nothing special, and I could do it whenever I wanted.
 I quickly became bored with fishing and by the time I was in my teens I didn't fish at all.
 Fast forward now until I'm 30ish, married with children, and on a trip to a Dauphin Island, Alabama beach house.
 My son and I decide on a whim that we should go on an offshore fishing charter!
 Best.
 Idea.
 Ever.
-We booked a four hour trip with \\\[TODO: insert charter link here\\\].
+We booked a four hour trip with (TODO: insert charter link here).
 It was red snapper season.
 Need I say more?
 I didn't know it then, but boy was I in for the best rude awakening into saltwater fishing.</p>

-\[TODO: insert dauphin island images here\]
+(TODO: insert dauphin island images here)

 <p>Our ride out was awesome.
 I'd guess that it was about an hours worth of dual 300 Evinrudes pushing a 24 footer, you do that math.
 We were over a wreck in about 75 feet of water, the four of us using Penn Squall 30's with knocker rigs.
 I didn't know by looking, at least not then, but we were using knocker rigs with what looked like a 6 oz egg weight and a 4/0 or 5/0 circle hook.
 I have no idea what weight class the rod was, nor did I know the test of the mono that the reel was spooled with.
 If I had to guess, I'd guess it was a 6ft 50-80lb class rod with 50lb test.
 For bait we were using thawed pogies hooked through the eye.
 We let the bait drop for a ten second count and hung on.
 It was instant action!
 My son, with the help of the deckhand, and I caught a limit and the fishing fever.</p>

 ### The splurge

+<p>With fishing fever in full effect, I did what anyone with that sickness would do.
+I started purchasing lots of gear.
+I less than a years time, I had amassed a decent collection of rods, reels, and tackle.
+Here is the a current list of all of my rods and reels.
+I won't list all of the tackle, but I do go over that in my planning and fishing blogs in detail.</p>

+#### Current rods and reels

+(TODO: insert image of rods and reels)

+* Tsunami SaltX 6000 spooled with 30 lb Invisibraid on an 8ft XH Tsunami Carbon Shield.
+  * detail reel specs
+  * detail rod specs
+* (TODO: detail rods and reels)

 ### Right gear, no fish...